fasrc/User_Codes/Languages/Python/Mamba.md

 zlib                      1.2.13               h5eee18b_0
 ```

-You van install new packages with:
+You can install new packages with:

 ```bash
 $ mamba install -y numpy